tech-magic/ga-knapsack/README.md

-# Implementing Knapsack Problem using Genetic Algorithms
+# A Solution for Knapsack Problem using Genetic Algorithms

 ## About the Project